Turbulence kinetic energy: Reynolds-averaged Navier–Stokes equations

 The exact method of resolving TKE depends upon the turbulence model used; k–ε (k–epsilon) models assume isotropy of turbulence whereby the normal stresses are equal:

 This assumption makes modelling of turbulence quantities (k and ε) simpler, but will not be accurate in scenarios where anisotropic behaviour of turbulence stresses dominates, and the implications of this in the production of turbulence also leads to over-prediction since the production depends on the mean rate of strain, and not the difference between the normal stresses (as they are, by assumption, equal).

 Reynolds-stress models (RSM) use a different method to close the Reynolds stresses, whereby the normal stresses are not assumed isotropic, so the issue with TKE production is avoided.

 Initial conditions

 Accurate prescription of TKE as initial conditions in CFD simulations are important to accurately predict flows, especially in high Reynolds-number simulations.
 A smooth duct example is given below.

-where I is the initial turbulence intensity [%] given below, and U is the initial velocity magnitude;
+where I is the initial turbulence intensity [%] given below, and U is the initial velocity magnitude.
+As an example for pipe flows, with the Reynolds number based on the pipe diameter:

 Here l is the turbulence or eddy length scale, given below, and c_{μ} is a k–ε model parameter whose value is typically given as 0.09;